hashicorp/terraform-provider-azurerm/website/docs/r/app_service_certificate_binding.html.markdown

 * `certificate_id` - (Required) The ID of the certificate to bind to the custom domain.
 Changing this forces a new App Service Certificate Binding to be created.

-* `hostname_binding_id` - (Required) The ID of the custom domain.
+* `hostname_binding_id` - (Required) The ID of the Custom Domain/Hostname Binding.
 Changing this forces a new App Service Certificate Binding to be created.

 * `ssl_state` - (Required) The type of certificate binding.
 Allowed values are `IpBasedEnabled` or `SniEnabled`.
 Changing this forces a new App Service Certificate Binding to be created.